A Survey on Multi-modal Summarization: Organization of existing work

 A multi-modal summarization task is highly driven by the kind of input it is given.
-An existing work can be distinguished from others on the basis of input in the following categories:
+Due to this dependency on diverse input modalities, the feature extraction and encoding strategies also differ for different multi-modal summarization systems.
+Existing works can be distinguished from others on the basis of the type of input and its encoding strategy in the following categories:

-\textbf{Multi-modal diversity (MMD):} There are various modalities like text, images, audio and video that can help communicate information, and we can classify the existing works depending upon the combination of modalities in which the input is represented.
+\textbf{Multi-modal Diversity (MMD):} Different combinations of input (text, image,video \& audio) involve different preprocessing and encoding strategies.
+We can classify the existing works depending on the combination of modalities in which the input is represented.
 Various combinations within the input modalities like \textit{text-image} \cite{zhu2018msmo,li2018multi,chen2018abstractive}, \textit{text-video} \cite{fu2020multi, li2020vmsmo}, \textit{audio-video}\footnote{Note that \textit{audio-video} and \textit{text-audio-video} works are grouped together since in most of the existing works, automatic speech transcription is performed to obtain the textual modality part of data in the pre-processing step.} \cite{erol2003multimodal,evangelopoulos2013multimodal}, and \textit{text-image-audio-video} \cite{uzzaman2011multimodal,li2017multi,jangra2020text,jangra2020multimodal,jangra2021multimodal} have been explored in the literature of MMS.
+The different feature extraction strategies for individual modalities are described in Section \ref{subsec:preprocess}.

-\textbf{Kind of input text (KIT):} Since a major focus of this survey is on MMS tasks with text as the \textit{central modality}, the number of text documents in input can also be one way of categorizing the related works.
-Depending upon whether the textual input is single-document \cite{chen2018extractive,li2018multi,zhu2018msmo} or multi-document \cite{li2017multi,jangra2020text,jangra2020multimodal,jangra2021multimodal}, the summarization strategies might differ.
+\textbf{Input Text Multiplicity (ITM):} Since a major focus of this survey is on MMS tasks with text as the \textit{central modality}, the number of text documents in input can also be one way of categorizing the related works.
+Depending upon whether the textual input is single-document \cite{chen2018extractive,li2018multi,zhu2018msmo} or multi-document \cite{li2017multi,jangra2020text,jangra2020multimodal,jangra2021multimodal}, the input preprocessing and the overall summarization strategies might differ.
+Having multiple documents makes the task a lot more challenging, since the degree of redundant information in input becomes a lot more prominent, making the data somewhat more noisy \cite{ma2020multidocument}.